b-lukaszuk/BS_wJ_eng/contents/logo.md

 ![Replicating JuliaStats logo.
 Attempt 2.](./images/logo2.png){#fig:logo2}

-Nice. `CairoMakie` nicely centered the plot, so we don't need to do this ourselves manually.
+We're almost there.
+Notice, that `CairoMakie` nicely centered the plot, so we don't need to do this ourselves manually.

-Our work is almost done.
-All that's left to do is to remove the unnecessary elements from the picture.
+Anyway, all that's left to do is to remove the unnecessary elements from the picture.
 A brief look into the documentation of the package indicates that [hidedecorations and hidespines](https://docs.makie.org/v0.21/reference/blocks/axis#Hiding-Axis-spines-and-decorations) should do the trick.